mateuszmichi/TypeScriptZeroToHero/part-2-intermediate/2-1-type-detection/README.md

 };
 ```

-We learned how to detect an object type in a union containing object types and basic types.
-There is a problem differentiating between object types inside a tuple.
-Sometimes we can do it by checking the type of specific keys:
+We learned how to detect an object type in a union containing basic types and one object type.
+There is however a problem differentiating between multiple object types.
+Sometimes we can safely execute the code by checking the type of specific keys:

 ```ts
 type A = { x: string; y: string[] };